Bhav-Dhillon/automation-osrs-woodCutter/README.md

 # osrs-automation

-An automated solution to cutting down trees in the famous MMO game RuneScape.
+An automated solution to cutting down trees in the famous MMO game, RuneScape.